sfvicente/BlazorBestPracticesAndGuidelines/Docs/HttpCommunication/HttpCommunication-General.md

 ### Do not configure dependency injection for the `HttpClient` service in _Blazor_ _WebAssembly_ applications.

-When you create a _Blazor_ _WebAssembly_ application, an HTTP client is automatically configured and injected into the application.
+When you create a _Blazor WebAssembly_ application, an HTTP client is automatically configured and injected into the application.
+Therefore, there is no need to configure dependency injection for the 'HttpCLient'.

+Applies To: Blazor WebAssembly
 <br>